garymcintire/mpi_util/README.md

     your wall clock speed with nprocs = 10<br><br>

     Run it by giving an openai gym environment name<br><br>
-        <code>&emsp;&emsp;python train.py Humanoid-v1 --nprocs 10
+        <code>&emsp;&emsp;python train.py Humanoid-v1 --nprocs 10<br>
-        You may have to reduce the size of the networks with Humanoid if you have a smaller GPU memory See --help
+        You may have to reduce the size of the networks with Humanoid if you have a smaller GPU memory<br>
+        See --help